JithinKS97/dynamic-learning/README.md

 of these React components.
 These main React page components can be found in 'client/ui/pages'.

 The routes of each of the pages can be found in the 'clients/routes' directory.
-Detailed documentation for each of the components are provided in the components' js files.
+Detailed documentation for each of the components is provided in the components' js files.

 ### 1) Workbook creator